Historical La-Croix-de-Pallières concession near Saint-Félix-de-Pallières

 Umicore’s current remediation works can help reduce this exposure.

-Umicore closed the former mining area in compliance with the laws and requirements of public authorities at the time.
-This was part of the process of returning the concessions to the state.
+Umicore closed the former mining area in full compliance with the laws and requirements of public authorities at the time, as part of the process of returning the concessions to the state.

-Initially, the company redeveloped and secured the old mining installations, which included demolishing buildings, filling in openings, and restoring the site.
+Initially, it redeveloped and secured the old mining installations, which included demolishing buildings, filling in openings, and restoring the site.

-The containment of the tailings dam (La Digue) involved installing a drainage system, including a ditch surrounding the dam and a conduit running through it to prevent surface water from percolating into the old dam.
-The tailings dam was completely covered with a clay layer, reshaped, and then covered with a 30 to 50 cm layer of vegetated soil to protect it and integrate it into the landscape.
+The initial containment of the La Digue tailings dam occurred in 1996.
+This involved installing a drainage system with a ditch surrounding the dam and a conduit running through it to prevent surface water from percolating into the old dam.
+The tailings dam was completely covered with a clay layer, reshaped, and covered with a 30 to 50 cm layer of vegetated soil to protect it and integrate it into the landscape.

-In 2016, in cooperation with the State, Umicore began additional work to maintain and improve the containment of the tailings dam.
-This included covering eroded areas, revegetation, and installing riprap to restrict access.
-Together with the Direction régionale et interdépartementale de l’environnement et de l’énergie (DREAL), a state agency under the supervision of the Prefect, a new in-depth geotechnical study was conducted, fully funded by Umicore.
+In 2016, in cooperation with the State, Umicore began additional work to reinforce the containment of the tailings dam.
+This included restoring eroded areas, replanting vegetation, and installing ripraps to restrict access to the site.

+Under the supervision of the Regional and Interdepartmental Directorate for the Environment, Planning and Housing (DREAL), which reports to the Prefect, Umicore commissioned an in-depth geotechnical study.
 Based on the recommendations from this study, Umicore proceeded in 2021 with the complete replacement of the dam cover to ensure proper containment of the tailings for the years to come.
-The work was completed in 2023.

 The tailings dam is located on a parcel that is subject to use easements.
 Apart from the tailings dam, Umicore does not own the land within the perimeter of the former mine.

-The remediation work consisted in removing the residues present on the site.
-The materials were sent to an approved treatment facility, where they underwent stabilization treatment and then a storage treatment phase.
-Subsequently, the treated areas were backfilled with clean materials of controlled origin.
-The area will be vegetated by hydroseeding to ensure uniform and rapid growth.
+The remediation work consisted of removing the residues present on the site.
+The materials were transported to an approved treatment facility, where they underwent stabilization and storage treatment.
+Subsequently, the treated Issart areas were backfilled with clean materials of controlled origin.
+The area was vegetated by hydroseeding to ensure uniform and rapid growth.

-The work began at the end of October 2024 and was completed towards the end of January.
+The work began at the end of October 2024 and was completed towards the end of January 2025.
+It occurred in accordance with the provisions of Prefectural Order No. 2018-11-072 of 29 November 2018.

-As regards the GFA de la Gravouillères Haldes site, located opposite La Digue, Umicore has proposed an on-site materials management solution similar to what was done at La Digue.
-Work is due to start in 2025 and could last about a year, subject to obtaining the necessary prior authorizations.
+For the GFA de la Gravouillère Haldes site, located opposite La Digue, Umicore has proposed an on-site materials management solution similar to the approach implemented at La Digue.
+The remediation plan includes stabilizing the slopes, installing a protective surface cover, and measures to manage rainwater.

-The Joseph mine, which used to be part of the former Valleraube concession and was mined for lead and pyritic iron ore, requires further geotechnical studies.
-This former mining gallery closed 150 years ago, towards the end of the 19th century.
-Mining ceased in 1955 and in 2002 the concession was returned to the state.
+The Joseph mine used to be part of the former Valleraube concession and was mined for lead and pyritic iron ore.
+This former mining gallery was closed in 1955, and the concession returned to the state in the early 2000s.